 6 Ways to Make a Small Bathroom Appear Larger

-In nearly everyone's home there's one room in particular that is smaller than the rest, and that's the bathroom.
+In nearly everyone's home, there's one room, in particular, that is smaller than the rest, and that's the bathroom.
 There's a way around that though, or at least to make it appear to be larger than it is, and that's by using a little visual deception, and a lot of creativity.
-Here's a few ideas to get you started.
+Here are a few ideas to get you started.

 Wall Color Is Key

 The color you pick can give the appearance of a large or small room.
 Colors that work best in small spaces are ones that the light will shine back from.
 These include soft whites, pastels, and neutrals.
 Adding color can be done with paint, tiles, or wallpaper.
 If you use either of the last two options, avoid patterns as much as possible, and use them only waist-high.

 When painting the bathroom, paint the trim and ceiling the same color.
 This technique will trick your eyes into seeing the bathroom as larger than it is by creating an unbroken line for the eyes to travel.
 If you really love color and the thought of using only pastels and neutral tones isn't thrilling you, keep in mind that you can add brighter colors when you choose your accessories, such as towels shower curtains.

 Mirrors are often used by magicians in their magic tricks, and they're just as helpful in tricking the eye when used to make a small space look bigger.
 Don't just place them willy-nilly, though.
 Hanging them in just the right place will be what makes them most effective.

 The first place that you need to pay attention to for mirror placement is of course over the vanity.
 Whether you have a single or double sink setup, using one large mirror that reaches all the way to the ceiling is best.
 The other important area to add a mirror is right across from the window.
 This will not only give the appearance of having two windows in the room, but it will also make it feel as if the room is much longer than it actually is.